yveszb38/docs/pages/learn/welcome/primer.md

 ## Code deployment

-Code deployment begins when you type `git push resin master` in your command line, moving your application code from a local repository to the {{ $names.company.lower }} platform.
+Code deployment begins when you type `git push {{ $names.company.short }} master` in your command line, moving your application code from a local repository to the {{ $names.company.lower }} platform.
 Here's what the process looks like:

 <img src="/img/common/how_deploy_works.jpg" width="80%">